ocsmit/rindcalc/README.md

 **Raster Index Calculator**

-rind calc is a python package created to allow complete raster index calculation using Landsat-8 using gdal and numpy.
+rind calc is a python package created to allow raster index calculation using Landsat-8 using gdal and numpy.
-Landsat bands are pulled directly from file downloaded from USGS containing all bands os landsat scene.
+Landsat bands are pulled directly from file downloaded from USGS containing all bands in landsat scene.
 Since rindcalc only requires the file in which Landsat-8 bands are contained instead of each individual band to be specified, it allows for easy, quick, and seamless index calculations from Landsat-8 imagery.

+K means unsupervised classification module utilizes sci-kit learn's MiniBatchKMeans which provides significantly faster computation times than the standard K-means algorithm, but with slightly worse result [[1]](https://scikit-learn.org/stable/modules/clustering.html#mini-batch-kmeans).
+'No Data' values are populated with the median value of the array as the classification algorithm does not work with numpy arrays that contain 'nan' values.

 ## Dependencies
 > * GDAL (v 3.0.0 or greater)
 > * numpy (v 1.0.0 or greater)
+> * sci-kit learn ( v (0.22.1 or greater))

 ## Installation
 **Windows**